Publishing Services

 Publish a web terminal for raspberry-pi with auth required

-You can also specify a specific command to run in the terminal (instead of the default shell), a specific user, or a working directory:
+You can also specify a specific command to run in the terminal (instead of the default shell) or a working directory:

-Publish a terminal on my-server running htop as the monitoring user
+Publish a terminal on my-server running htop from /var/log

 Response Example